Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Last Frame node
+# 🦊 RS Last Frame
 **A lightweight ComfyUI node that extracts the last frame from any video input.**

 ![Screenshot_5](https://github.com/user-attachments/assets/19f7b743-7cfa-4446-8478-1e7db0a29368)